milochen0418/eos-script/README.md

 If your Ubuntu 16.04 is first time to use EOS, please call command keosd first and close it.
 If you didn't do it, then some plugin for nodoes will not work.

+# install these basic packages in your new ubuntu 16.04
+$ sudo apt-get install aptitude
+$ sudo apt-get install jq
+$ sudo apt-get install locate
+$ sudo apt-get install curl wget git
+$ sudo apt-get install software-properties-common
+$ sudo add-apt-repository ppa:ubuntu-toolchain-r/test
+$ sudo apt-get update
+$ sudo apt-get install libstdc++6
+$ sudo updatedb

 # Download scripts
 $ cd ~
 $ git clone https://github.com/milochen0418/eos-script.git
 $ cd ~/eos-script

-# install basic package in ubuntu 16.04
-$ sudo apt-get install aptitude
-$ sudo apt-get install jq

 # [Install] EOS package in installation folder
 ## remove previous packages